Complaints and Appeals

 External complaint avenues

 The National Training Complaints Hotline is a national service for consumers to register complaints concerning vocational education and training.

 The National Training Complaints Hotline uses the services of the Translating and Interpreting Service and National Relay Service.

-Details for the Victorian Registration and Qualifications Authority (VRQA) are as follows:
+Victorian Registration and Qualifications Authority (VRQA)

-Phone: 9637 2806
+Phone: 03 9637 2806

 For external complaints about any other funded program delivered by Djerriwarrh Community & Education Services, please speak to the Program Manager or email the Compliance Manager at [email protected]